Preparers: Request Reports

-You must request reports before you submit your course proposal for deletions, renumbering, title change, unit change and change in cross-listing.
+You must submit report requests before you submit your course proposal for deletions, renumbering, title change, unit change and change in cross-listing.
 For program changes only, you must submit a request at least five working days before a submission deadline.
 If you are late, you must request an extension.
-For CRS, you must submit a request on this page for program reports only.
+You must submit a request on this page for program reports only.

 Complete this online form.
 Enter the subject code and course number(s).
 You may enter as many course numbers as the field can handle, just make sure to separate them with commas.
 Check all the boxes that apply to your proposal.
 When you have entered all subject codes, proposed actions and required fields, hit "submit."

-Then, the Academic Senate and/or Academic Scheduling will run the appropriate report(s) for you.
+Then, the Academic Senate will run the appropriate report(s) for you.
 You will receive an email outlining the results.
 After that, you should take the appropriate steps based on your proposal's impact (contacting departments with cross-listed courses etc.).
 Enter all information into the CRS Attachments field.